cardstack/cardstack/packages/cardpay-subgraph/README.md

 ## Deploying

 ### Authentication
 If you have never performed a deploy then you will need to perform a first time authentication for each of the graph nodes that we deploy too.
-Currently we deploy to 2 nodes: a graph node hosted by Cardstack and a graph node hosted by The Graph.
-Each has different access tokens.
-The access token for Cardstack can be found in the AWS secrets manager.
-Ask Hassan for the access token for The graph.
+Currently we deploy to a graph node hosted by Cardstack.
+Each has different access tokens for each environment.
+The access token for Cardstack can be found in the AWS secrets manager in the respective environment.

 Once you have located your access token, from the `packages/cardpay-subgraph` directory execute:
 ```sh